Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

     - [OWASP Authentication Cheatsheet](https://owasp.deteact.com/cheat/cheatsheets/Authentication_Cheat_Sheet.html#password-complexity)
     - [NIST 800-63b](https://pages.nist.gov/800-63-3/sp800-63b.html#-51-requirements-by-authenticator-type)

-- Maximum of 8 failed login attempts per account (will reset after 1 hour)
+- Maximum of 8 failed login attempts per account (will reset after 30 mins)
   - To prevent brute force attacks
   - If the attacker tries to do a denial-of-service attack knowing that one could lock out authentic users:
     - An email will be sent to the user's email with a one-time link that contains a token to unlock the account